Latest Update: read the Coroner's Report here.

 - All unpasteurised milk for sale (in Victoria) is now required to include a gag inducing bittering agent to discourage consumption.

-- Victorians selling or even providing raw milk to family members puts them at risk of a fine up to $60 000 under new regulation.
+- Victorians selling or even providing raw milk to family members puts them at risk of a fine up to $60 000 under new regulation, unless the milk comes from your own cow.

 - Dairy farmers selling raw milk without the strong bittering agent risk losing their dairy license as consequence.